Rickenbacker 325

 The Rickenbacker 325 is the first of the Capri series of hollow body guitars released in 1958 by Rickenbacker.

 Overview

 The 325 was designed by Roger Rossmeisl, a guitar craftsman from a family of German instrument makers.
-Production models had a 20+3/4 in short scale, dot fretboard inlays, and a small (12+3/4 in) body.
+Production models had a 20+3/4 in short scale which essentially makes it a Six-string alto guitar in Sizing, dot fretboard inlays, and a small (12+3/4 in) body.
 The body is unbound, semi-hollow, with an angled sound hole, and boasts "crescent moon"-style cutaways.
 These instruments gained prominence due to John Lennon's use of a 325 during the early years of The Beatles.
 Lennon's 1958 model was among the first batch made and has the pre-production feature of a solid top with no sound hole.
 All subsequent production short-scale 300-series Rickenbackers (310, 315, 320, 325) had sound holes until the late 1970s.
 This series is currently available only in "C" reissue form, although the reissues lack a sound hole to mimic Lennon's instrument.